 - on, behind or around the womb

-In rare circumstances it can also be found outside the pelvis, on the appendix, small bowels and up by the diaphragm (the strong membrane that separates the abdomen from the chest) and even in the lungs.
+In rare circumstances it can also be found outside the pelvis, on the appendix, small bowels and up by the diaphragm, even in the lungs.

-It is a major cause of pelvic pain and sometimes difficulties in falling pregnant (infertility).
+Endometriosis commonly causes pelvic pain and sometimes difficulties in falling pregnant (infertility).
 These pains may start to occur at the time of puberty and progressively worsen.
-There is usually some pattern that links them to the period cycle though over time this may become less clear.
-The types of pelvic pain may include: –
+There is usually some pattern that links them to the period cycle, though over time this may become less clear.
+Pain can present as:

 - a deep-down pelvic pain when you are on your periods or start the week before your period;